TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Experimental auto zoom-out during gameplay
+    - When crosshair is near the edges, we could automatically zoom out up to e.g. 75%

 - fix editor panning in windowed mode

 - watch out when including cpp-httplib as it takes a lot to compile